tino/pyFirmata/README.rst

 where myCallback(data) is then called every time after data has been received and is timed by the arduino itself.

+If you are not interested in the timing you can read the analoge value of a port any time by issuing a read
+command:

+    >>> board.analog[0].enable_reporting()
+    >>> board.analog[0].read()
+    0.661440304938

+Still, the value will only be updated at the given sampling rate.

 If you use a pin more often, it can be worth using the ``get_pin`` method of the board.
 It let's you specify what pin you need by a string, composed of 'a' or 'd' (depending on wether you need an analog or digital pin), the pin